Also available in: Español

-London calling!
-The metropolitan city of the United Kingdom never stops ceasing to amaze you with all the beauty.
+Iconic London sites calling!
+There are so many iconic London places and activities to see and do.
 The city is where the business world meets the history.
-The palaces, ancient buildings, museums along with famous skyscrapers, world-known restaurants, and fashion boutiques.
+From iconic London palaces, ancient buildings, museums, and all the iconic London skyscrapers to world-renowned restaurants, and fashion boutiques, there’s so much to see when you visit London.
 There are so many things to do and see in this town.
 It might be impossible for you to pick one.
 Hey, don’t worry.
-We prepared you the list for 10 best attractions in London.
+We prepared you the list for the 10 best iconic London sites and activities to hit up when you visit the capital.
 Since we know how hard it can be to decide what to visit in London, here they are!
-Get ready to find yourself in one the best trips of your life, here comes London!

 Houses of Parliament is also referred as Palace of Westminister.
-Another eye-catcher of London lays beside the canal along with the famous clock tower Big Ben.
+In the political realm, this is the most iconic London site in town, lying just beside the canal along with the famous clock tower Big Ben.
 The building is astonishingly working to be a part of government offices.
 The two houses of the parliament still exist since the 17th century: House of Lords and House of Commons.
 Most of the parts of the vast structure are rebuilt and renovated after the notorious fire in 1834.
 The whole place is a part of UNESCO’s World Heritage Site since 1937 along with the oldest governmental rooms from the 11th century.
 You can always stop by during the day to check and watch the debates of the houses but know that there would be a line for that!

-National Gallery is not only the best art museum in London but probably one the best in the world too.
+National Gallery is not only the best art museum in London, but probably one of the best in the world too.
 The collection here is amazingly large, has a huge variety in time, history, style, country, civilization, and type.
 The arts come from everywhere around the world.
 You can see Botticelli, Rembrandt, Renoir, and even da Vinci.
-According to their yearly schedule, you might be able to see extra exhibitions too.
+According to their yearly schedule, you might be able to see extra exhibitions at the iconic London gallery too.
 All of these great pieces are open to the public for free – yes, you’ve read it right.
 National Gallery is free for all, every day except when it is closed on holidays.
 Go there, cherish the art and enjoy strolling around the masterpieces of great artists.

 As you may know, Churchill was the person who was in charge during the Second World War.
 Luckily, the Imperial War Museum dedicated a whole another section for this purpose.
 Especially if you are interested in the late history of England during the Second World War, this is where you can do it.
 You can see where all the decisions were made and maybe the room where most critic times of the war happened.
 The tickets are around 20€ and come with a free audio guide.
 You can also visit the interactive Churchill Museum in the same building.

-Another great art and design museum in London is Victoria and Albert Museum.
-The place also has various themes of collections including fashion, paintings, ceramics, jewelry, sculptures and even furniture.
+Another iconic London art and design museum is the Victoria and Albert Museum.
+The place also has various themes of collections including fashion, paintings, ceramics, jewellery, sculptures and even furniture.
 There are also temporary exhibitions available.
 As the National Gallery, V&A Museum has a free admission policy.
 The collection is so many items and showrooms that you may need a visit more than one here.
 If you feel like giving a break, there is a very nice restaurant in the museum, which can take you to the past as well!
 A side note: Unlike what generally people think, the museum is not about Queen Victoria and Prince Albert.

-London has a great scene of markets from flowers to fresh produces and vintage to street food.
+There is a broad range of iconic London markets selling a variety of wares; from flowers to fresh produces and vintage to street food.
 The markets are everywhere around the city.
 Depending on where you are staying, you might be able to catch a glimpse of some of them.
 However, you should at least see one market.
 In order to open the door to a local life in the city, visiting a local market is the first step.
 You may go to Borough Market which is the most popular one for food – but also the oldest one in London.
 If you are a flower enthusiast you can see Colombia Road Flower Market, it is the most vibrant market in the city.
 In case you are a shopper, Camden Market has a variety of antiques, second-hand, accessories, design stalls and even arts and crafts items.